o1-labs/rfcs/0008-zkvk-keccak-round.md

 # zkVM-Optimized Keccak

 This RFC presents a design of a Kimchi chip for the Keccak hash function.
 It is optimized for the zkVM project, making use of our [generalized expression framework](./0007-generalized-expression-framework.md), and assuming a variant of Kimchi using a Nova-styled folding over BN128 and KZG commitments.
+The generalized expression framework will provide the ability to create arbitrary number of columns and lookups per row for custom gates.
+This allows more optimized approaches to address boolean SNARK-unfriendly relations.

 ## Summary